microsoft/foodvibes-ai/ROLES_PERMISSIONS.md

 <insert slide showing how Product, Geotrack & Tracking Products relate to one another>

-Externally, FoodVibes accesses ADMA for farm boundary information and FarmVibes.ai for images of farms falling within ADMA-provided boundaries.
+Externally, foodvibes-ai accesses ADMA for farm boundary information and FarmVibes.ai for images of farms falling within ADMA-provided boundaries.

 ## Roles & Permissions